kartoza/docker-geosafe/README.md

 ```

 Now we have built a geonode docker image.
 This latest image will be used for
 Geonode-GeoSAFE docker images.
-Whenever you change your geonode version, you
+Whenever you change your GeoNode version, you
-need to rebuilt geonode image.
+need to rebuild the GeoNode image.

 Build all images

-You can override docker-compose variable by creating docker-compose.override.yml.
+You can override docker-compose variables by creating docker-compose.override.yml.
 A sample file can be seen in docker-compose.override.yml.sample.
 Typical configuration
-is to redirect exposed ports.
-Or enable Pycharm Debugging.
+is to redirect exposed ports, or enable Pycharm Debugging.

 Example for production configuration: